 Rats and mice should never share a cage.
 These rodents might look similar, but they’re very different.
 Rats are very territorial and much bigger than mice.
 Because of this, they often kill mice (and even eat them).
 This is a frequent occurrence in nature, and the same will happen if you house them in the same cage together.

 Mice are even more afraid of rats than they are of other, much bigger, animals such as dogs or cats.
-The reason for this is because rats are a bigger threat to them.
+The reason for this is that rats are a bigger threat to them.
 Rats are hardwired to hunt and kill mice because they compete for the same sources of food.
 Killing mice is beneficial for rats because it leaves more food for them, which is why they do it.
 Mice do not stand any chance against rats because they’re much smaller and weaker.
 As a result, they have learned to recognize the smell of rats and learn to stay away.

 It’s much better to house rats with rats and mice with mice.
 They’re both very social animals, but unfortunately not towards each other.
 Because of how their relationship is in nature, they cannot coexist peacefully in captivity.